-- 1. Align the card so that the connector points towards the port, with the connectors facing down. - 2.
-Carefully slide the card into the port.
-If you find you need to use any force to insert the card, try reorientating the card slightly. - 3.
-Push the card until it clicks into place.
+- 2. Carefully slide the card into the port.
+If you find you need to use any force to insert the card, try reorientating the card slightly. - Push the card until it clicks into place.
 A few millimetres of the card will extend from beyond the slot. - If the card contains some files, the Windows Auto Play window may appear (this depends on the contents of the card) and ask you if you wish to use a program to access the contents of the card.
 Select an option here if it is appropriate, otherwise select Cancel.
 If the card contains no files, or unknown files, a window will open showing the contents of the card.